KevinCHiggins/MoireTest/README.md

 As this is an experimental prototype, I'll use a devlog format (with dated entries, most recent first) rather than write documentation as such.
 And I'll freely bust wild ideas without concern for if/when they get done.

+#### 23/02/20

+Bug hunting.
+Realised that the **bad variable name** selectedShape I called out a few days ago was leading to mistakes again... in future I will rename instantly if I notice such.
+Now it's selectedShapeId.

+Remaining use cases:

+9. Filled rects and circles
+10. Adding and removing shapes
+11. Multi-object/blend, say just for curves - it's a tasty effect!

+Then I want to make a gallery (prob with screenshots) for this readme, and I'm done!
+Time to write a blog post about it.

+#### 22/02/20

+8. [DONE] Finally got masking done!

+**Aaand,** I found *another* thing that kind of sinks the project.
+First and most obviously, the browser compatibility of the moire I'm getting in Slimjet/Chrome is non-existent - I just checked (no crisp edges in Edge or IE, and a quite different look in Firefox).
+Second, my original idea was "masked moiré", very much using masking to cut out nice chunks of moiré.
+However, I can't do this with paths (curves) because Slimjet/Chrome crudely clips them without regard for stroke-width when it masks them, presumably as an optimisation.
+Leaving me with big unwanted gaps cut into my moiré which depends on very wide dashed strokes.

+I found a workaround for Slimjet/Chrome: add invisible commands to the path with coordinates at the corners of the canvas - this prompts the browser not to clip inside those bounds.
+But it's obviously a dodgy workaround and not proper SVG output anymore (even if it displays okay as is).

+[DONE, quite successfully although it won't work for circles and rects with wide strokes - but they have no use anyway!]
+I'll try use this workaround to get a few nice images and call it a day.

+Anyhow, fixed a bunch of bugs and unfinished stuff with the masking: keeping track of masking and position correctly as shapes switch between unmasked, masked and sent to mask.

+#### 21/02/20

+selectedShape is a bad variable name, confusable with the shape local variable I legitimately make here and there.
+Should be selectedShapeId.

+Gotta head out to the pub now, but I have a BUG: moving the shape up (in order) while it's in the mask, removes the defs clause altogether.

 #### 20/02/20

 **Okay I'm stumped.** The slow down has gone away, while I was fluting around changing the dash arrays in the app.
 This seemed to cause two near-crashes... and then performance was great, the slow down from quadratic curves overlapping themselves totally gone - whatever the dash array (I thought for a sec it might be that non-fractional dash sizes or larger gaps were making the difference, but no - the same dash array I've been having problems with for two days, is now fine).